ElektraInitiative/PermaplanT/doc/tests/README.md

 ### 3. System Testing

-System testing will include performing an end-to-end testing of the application to ensure overall functionality and user experience.
+System testing will include end-to-end testing of the application to ensure overall functionality and user experience.
 This will include testing of all features, navigation, and error handling.
 Manual tests will be documented under `doc/tests/protocols`.